 I am from mice, from iPods and different.

 I am from the perfect white backyards in the wintertime.
+I am from the leaves, and the sunlight (possibly quite literally).

 I am from the year of the rat, rabbit, dragon, and sheep and too high standards, from my mom, my dad, and my brother.